logo jabes

 Customer Journey.

+What the frustrations are, is best shown by infographics.
+The metro line of London is an option for getting lost.
 Although Agile Waterfall is the work that is expected to do is not in this paragraph but in P-3.6 the micromanagement approach wit all nor realistic assumptions is the shared frustration and impediment for real lean real agile.

 Swing Tree project